OlympusDAO-Education/Documentation/glossary.md

 ### Reward Rate

-Reward rate is the configured percentage of OHM distributed on each rebase relative to the total supply.
+Reward rate is the configured percentage of OHM distributed to all stakers on each rebase relative to the total supply.
 The reward rate is precisely set by the policy team.

 ### Reward Yield

-Reward yield refers to the actual amount of OHM received on each rebase.
-The reward rate is a rough target from a policy point of view.
+Reward yield refers to the actual amount of OHM received by each staker on each rebase.
+The reward yield is a rough target from a policy point of view.
 It can almost never be maintained precisely due to e.g. fluctuating amounts of OHM staked.

 ### RFV